 The abductor pollicis longus muscle emerges via the associated interosseous membrane and the proximal posterior sides of the radius as well as the ulna.
 Abductor pollicis longus arises in between the extensor digitorum along with extensor carpi radialis brevis muscles within the distal forearm, in order to create a tendon that enters the thumb and attaches on the lateral side of the base of metacarpal I. The tendon adds to the lateral boundary of the anatomical snuffbox at the wrist.

-Travelling obliquely down and lateralward, it terminates within a tendon, which goes through an indentation on the lateral part of the lower end of the radius, along with the tendon of the extensor pollicis brevis.
+Travelling obliquely down and lateralward, abductor pollicis longus terminates within a tendon, which goes through an indentation on the lateral part of the lower end of the radius, along with the tendon of the extensor pollicis brevis.
 The abductor pollicis longus is located instantly under the supinator and is often combined with it.
 The insertion is split within a distal, superficial portion and a proximal, deep portion.
-The superficial portion is placed with several tendons into the radial part of the base of the first metacarpal bone, and the deep portion is variably placed within the trapezium, the joint capsule and its ligaments, and in the belly of abductor pollicis brevis or opponens pollicis.
+The superficial portion of abductor pollicis longus is placed with several tendons into the radial part of the base of the first metacarpal bone, and the deep portion is variably placed within the trapezium, the joint capsule and its ligaments, and in the belly of abductor pollicis brevis or opponens pollicis.

 - The Posterior Interosseus Artery which is a branch of the Ulnar Artery.